Feedback Edge Sets in Temporal Graphs: Computational Hardness Results

 \section{Computational Hardness Results}

 We now show that all four problem variants, (S)TFES and (S)TFCS, are NP-hard on simple temporal graphs with constant lifetime.
-The proofs work by reduction from the classic 3-SAT problem.
+The proofs work by reducing from the classical 3-SAT problem.

 \begin{theorem} STFES is NP-hard for simple temporal graphs with $\tau = 8$. \end{theorem} \begin{proof} We show NP-hardness via a polynomial-time many-one reduction from \textsc{3-SAT}.
-For a boolean formula~$\Phi$ in conjunctive normal form (CNF) with at most three variables per clause, \textsc{3-SAT} asks if there is a satisfying truth assignment for $\Phi$.
+For a Boolean formula~$\Phi$ in conjunctive normal form (CNF) with at most three variables per clause, \textsc{3-SAT} asks if there is a satisfying truth assignment for $\Phi$.
 Let $\Phi$ be such a formula with variables $x_1, x_2, \dots, x_n$ and clauses $c_1, c_2, \dots, c_m$ of the form $c_j=(\ell_j^1 \lor \ell_j^2 \lor \ell_j^3)$.
 We construct an STFES instance with temporal graph~$\TG(\Phi)$ and $k=n+2m$ as follows.